The Warm & Fuzzy Stuff

 The collection is manageable when you become discriminatory with your “warm & fuzzy” collection.
 It should be a sampling of happy memories that make you smile, not an overwhelming heap of stuff you’d rather avoid.

-In this context, organizing memorabilia refers to the organizing of mementos you keep for their emotional value but that are probably dispersed around your home, maybe even stowed away in drawers or closets.
-We want to gather these together and assign them a good home in your life.
+Organizing memorabilia refers to managing mementos you keep for their emotional value, but they are dispersed around your home and stowed away in drawers or closets.
+We want to gather these together and assign them a good home in your life and heart.